Smoked Turkey Breast For Thanksgiving

 After that, apply some olive oil to the outside of the skin, rubbing on spice rub until it forms a kind of paste.
 Once you've finished, let the meat rest and absorb the spices while you prepare the smoker.

 Step 3: Lighting the Smoker

 This step will be different depending on what kind of smoker you use.
+To smoke turkey, applewood chips is a popular choice.
 If you use a charcoal smoker, light your charcoal in a chimney before dumping it on top of a pile of unlit charcoal, surrounding with your wood of choice when it begins to smolder.
+To smoke turkey you can choose wood chips or wood chunks depending on the kind of smoky flavor you want to get.
 Fill the water pan and set it inside, closing the lid and letting the smoker reach a temperature between 230 and 250 degrees Fahrenheit.
 Consistency is key.

 If you’re completely new a don’t know where to start, don’t worry, we have a helpful tutorial on How To Smoke On A Gas Grill, make sure to check it out!

 Once your grill is up to temperature, take your turkey breast and place it skin side down onto the smoker grate (alternatively, use a Bradley rack if available), closing the lid and letting it smoke.
 It should take about two and a half to three hours to fully cook your turkey this way.